"Argo," "Silver Linings" lead Toronto buzz; business simmers

 From a strong non-fiction lineup, both "The Gatekeepers," about Israeli security agency Shin Bet, and Alex Gibney's "Mea Maxima Culpa: Silence in the House of God," about the Catholic church's sex abuse scandals, won enthusiastic audience applause.
 On the red carpet, Johnny Depp attracted one of the festival's biggest crowds to support "West of Memphis."

-Sarah Polley's autobiographical nonfiction film about family secrets "Stories We Tell" was one of the early sales at a festival that saw sluggish business activity in the first half of the festival which started September 6 and ends September 16.
+Sarah Polley's autobiographical nonfiction film about family secrets "Stories We Tell" was one of the early sales at a festival that saw sluggish business activity i n the first half of the festival which started Sept.
+6 and ends Sept.
+16.

 The only early big acquisition title was "The Place Beyond the Pines" by "Blue Valentine" director Derek Cianfrance and starring Ryan Gosling and Bradley Cooper.
 It was bought for roughly $2.5 million, according to media reports, and unlike the other films sold the day following its premiere.